chauff/cse1500-web-transcripts/Assignment-1.md

 # Assignment 1 (2018/2019 edition)

-The first part of this assignment gives you hands-­on experience in **http**.
-In the second part you will make a head-­start with the design of your **board game Web application**.
+The first part of this assignment gives you hands-­on experience in **HTTP**.
+In the second part you will make a head-­start with the design of your **board game web application**.

 ## 0. Preliminaries